marcusmchale/algrow/README.md

     - this may help user experience in the GUI, the current behaviour can be confusing.

 ### Features:
+  - Label objects and include those that span the region of interest boundary.
+    - use this to assign objects within two ROI to a single ROI.
   - Analysis
     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):